Blog

 One disappointment for home builders in the bill is that this amendment does not include the ability to monetize the credit at closing, a feature in an earlier bill Isakson filed in mid-January.
 “Emails were flying back and forth this morning, asking ‘Can it be used for closing?’” says Michelle Smallwood, vice president of sales for Melbourne, Fla.-based Holiday Builders.

-Pat Curry is senior editor, sales and marketing, at BUILDER magazine.Senate Adds $15,000 Home Buyer Tax Credit to Stimulus
+Pat Curry is the senior editor, of sales and marketing, at BUILDER magazine.
+Senate Adds $15,000 Home Buyer Tax Credit to Stimulus

-Amendment to Senate version of stimulus bill provides the credit to all home buyers and doesn’t require repayment.
+Amendment to Senate version of stimulus bill provides credit to all home buyers and doesn’t require repayment.

 By: